Orbital magnetization and magnetic susceptibility of interacting electrons

 Both factors $\epsilon_{\alpha\beta} \left\langle u_{n,\bk}\bigg|\frac{\partial u_{n',\bk}}{\partial k_\alpha}\right\rangle \left\langle u_{n',\bk}\bigg|\frac{\partial u_{n,\bk}}{\partial k_\beta}\right\rangle$ and $n_F(E_{n'}(\bk))-n_F(E_{n}(\bk))$ change sign under the interchange of $n$ and $n'$.
 Thus, the factor $E_n(\bk) - \mu$ can be symmetrized and replaced by $\frac12(E_n(\bk) + E_{n'}(\bk) - 2 \mu)$.
 After this replacement and noticing that the above expression is real due to the antisymmetric tensor $\epsilon_{\alpha\beta}$, we obtain the zero temperature limit of the Eq.~(12) in the Ref.~\cite{shi2007quantum}.
 The remaining steps follow the derivation in Ref.~\cite{shi2007quantum, SM}.
 Consequently, the expression for $M$ has the identical form as the Eq.~(13) in Ref.~\cite{shi2007quantum} as $T\rightarrow 0$, except the wavefunctions are the eigenfunctions of the self-consistent HF Hamiltonian at $B=0$.
 Thus, for $\hat{\mathcal{H}}^{(0)\text{HF}}(\bk)=e^{-i\bk\cdot\br}\hat{\mathcal{H}}^{(0)\text{HF}}e^{i\bk\cdot\br}$, we find \begin{widetext}

 \end{widetext}

+We emphasize that the derivation relies on the HF self-consistency and the completeness of the resulting spectrum, as encoded in Eqs.~(\ref{Eqn:VHF})--(\ref{Eqn:GInvH}) and (\ref{eq:tildeDyson}).
+Consequently, even when the focus is on the contribution to the orbital magnetization coming from a limited subset of bands near the Fermi energy --termed the active bands in the moire systems-- progressively more remote bands should be included in the $B=0$ HF calculation until the convergence of the active bands' contribution to the magnetization is achieved.
+In addition, the method introduced here can be applied to study aperiodic systems.
+While the final formula for $M$ presented above is written for a periodic system, the Eq.~\ref{Eqn:dGTildedB} does not rely on periodicity.
+When combined with the Eq.~\ref{eq:mr}, it allows for application to spatially inhomogeneous systems, including with disorder or open boundaries.

-The methodology which we developed here allows us to go beyond the linear term in $B$, and to compute the orbital susceptibility in the interacting case within the HF approximation.
-The calculations are involved and subject of a future publication.
+The methodology which we developed here allows us to go beyond the linear term in $B$ as well as nonzero $T$.
+The calculations of the orbital susceptibility in the interacting case within the HF approximation are involved and subject of a future publication.
 Here we just state the final answer,